UPDATED INFORMATION – PLEASE FULLY READ!

 Additionally, the Hawk Mountain Council strongly suggests that individual Scout units follow this policy.
 The final decision on continued unit activities is the responsibility of the unit committee in consultation with their chartered organization and, in some cases, their meeting facilities, until the CDC or local authorities provide new guidance.

-Lastly, the Beaver Family Service Center and Scout Shop will be closed to the public until Governor Wolf allows non-essential businesses to re-open.
-We will continue to monitor this situation and hope we can resume business after April 30.
+The Beaver Family Service Center and Scout Shop will be closed to the public until Gov. Wolf allows non-essential businesses to re-open.
+We will continue to monitor this situation and hope we can resume business after June 4.

 All District and Council committee meetings will continue using conference call or web meeting services to maintain Scouting’s work during this time frame.
 Council and District committee meetings will not take place in person.